Go to local site:

 Traditionally, the guy is wheeled about during the day, and the makers ask for ‘a penny for the guy’ so as to buy some fireworks.

-Take your Guy with you to your fireworks party or burn him on your own bonfire!
+Take your Guy with you to your fireworks party!

 Make Your Own Toffee Apples!